 Controller software must be flash loaded when software has been revised.
-To flash load software:
+To flash load software complete the following steps:

-- 1. Turn the unit On/Off switch OFF. - 2.
+- 1. Turn the UNIT ON/OFF switch OFF. - 2.
 Plug cable from a portable computer with controller software into the data retrieval connector on the control box. - 3.
-Press one of the special functions keys to activate controller LCD display on battery power; or turn the Unit On/Off switch ON. - 4.
-Press and hold the "7" key and F1 key at the same time.
-LCD display will show "FLASHLOAD".
+Press and hold the 7 key and F1 key at the same time.
+LCD display will show [FLASHLOAD]. - Press one of the special functions keys to activate controller LCD display on battery power; or turn the UNIT ON/OFF switch ON.

-NOTE: If the communications cable is defective or not connected to the download port, the controller will start in emergency mode and LCD display will show "EMERGENCY MODE".
+NOTE: Controller will start in Emergency mode and LCD display will show "EMERGENCY MODE" if the communications cable is defective or not connected to the download port.
 Secure cable connection to proceed with flash loading of software.

-5. Start flash load program on portable computer.

-- 6. Flash loading of new software is complete when "FLASH LOADING" clears from the LCD display. - 7.
+- 5. Start flash load program on portable computer. - Flash loading of new software is complete when [FLASH LOADING] clears from the LCD display. - 7.
 The controller then checks the new software and loads the new control program into memory.